fleetdm/fleet/handbook/demand/README.md

 ### Measure intent signals

-Things to go look at to see if (a) a contact [/account] needs to be created/edited (b) if an account is worth going after or warming up (c) an account is sales-ready to assign a lead/rep
+Intent signals help measure an individual's current level of engagement with the Fleet brand.
+Use the following steps to decide if:
+(a) A contact and/or account needs to be created/updated.
+(b) An account should be prioritized for [manual research](https://fleetdm.com/handbook/demand#research-an-account).
+(c) An account/contact would benefit from a sales conversation.
 (in order of how worthwhile it is to spend time looking at the intent signal)

 1. Accounts currently assigned to reps (i.e. pipeline + stage0 + pre-pipeline IQMs)